maxxiimo/the-front-end-manifesto/mobile-foundation.md

 - [media queries for common device breakpoints][breakpoints]

 Why don't we grab a few and begin.
 Lets target three sizes defined as small, medium, and large.
-We can always change dimensions or add/remove sizes when devices dictate that we should.
+We can always change dimensions or add/remove sizes when user needs dictate that we should.

 ##### @media Rules